 Could it all be done from the air?

 If the U.S. decided to seek a more ambitious objective, such as regime change in Iran or undermining Iran’s influence in the region, then an even greater commitment of force would be required to occupy all or part of the country.
 Given Iran’s large size and population, and the strength of Iranian nationalism, we estimate that the occupation of Iran would require a commitment of resources and personnel greater than what the U.S. has expended over the past 10 years in the Iraq and Afghanistan wars combined.

 This study is a compendium of the best information available on this sensitive issue, presented in a clear and readable style by people who know what they are talking about.

-If you are interested in the pros and cons of the military dimension of the Iranian nuclear issue, start here.1 year ago • 5 notes
+If you are interested in the pros and cons of the military dimension of the Iranian nuclear issue, start here.2 years ago • 5 notes